 In my opinion, no gout sufferer should use the ketogenic diet due to the fact that it is not a healthy diet.
 We all fall prey to quick fix wacko diets but the truth is that there is no quick fix!
 Eating mostly complex carbohydrates as in fresh vegetables, beans, legumes, whole grain breads, pastas and rices with very little protein and fat is what will keep you healthy long term.
 Not some fad that will last couple of years and die off until everybody moves to the next one on the list.

 Yeah sure, it may alleviate gout pain but at what cost?
 Besides losing weight quickly in such a diet can spark more gout attacks and inflammation.
-There is no way that a diet that asks you to consume more meats and high fat dairy is good for you as a sufferer from gout.
+There is no way that a diet that asks you to consume more meat and foods high in fat, is good for you as a sufferer from gout.
 Stick to my gout diet plan as outlined on this website and my book and you’ll see optimal results as many of my readers have found and testified.

 Posted by Spiro Koulouris